 - SRCD will be judicious about drawing evidence-based assertions only when the preponderance of evidence is weighty and clear.
 Limited research or lack of research consensus may be grounds for a non-response, although the Governing Council may also opt to generate a response explicitly noting that research consensus is lacking.

 - SRCD is committed to conducting briefings or preparing evidence summaries for governmental representatives when relevant, including members of federal legislative bodies or their staff.
-However, Governing Council has a standing policy against direct lobbying for or against specific pieces of legislation.

 Rapid Assessment and Response Strategy Team